5G-PreCiSe/SMT-LoRa-Controller/README.md

 | closed | open | Config mode | LoRa & WiFi access point* |
 | closed | closed | Config mode | LoRa & WiFi client* |

-*Note: The connectivity behavior in permanent on mode can be overwritten by network configuration.
+*Note: The connectivity mode in permanent on mode can be overwritten by network configuration.

-To switch from one mode to the other or change the connectivity behavior, change the jumper configuration and press the ```RST``` button afterwards.
+To switch from one operation mode to the other or change the connectivity mode, change the jumper configuration and press the ```RST``` button afterwards.
-If you want to switch from power saving mode to permanent on mode only once, e.g., for the purpose of changing the configuration of your controller, press ```SW``` (without changing ```JP1```) while being in power saving mode.
+If you want to switch from power saving mode to permanent on mode only once, e.g., for the purpose of accessing the controller's Web API for changing the configuration, press ```SW``` (without changing ```JP1```) while being in power saving mode.
 The controller will wake up and switch to permanent mode.
-After finish the configuration of your controller, press ```RST``` to switch back to power saving mode.
+To switch back to power saving mode, press ```RST```.

 ## Parts List:
 The following table lists all parts that are required for one controller unit, which can operate up to eight SMT100 RS485 ASCII sensors.